Ssstaffsignal

 Phase 3: High-Level Architecture (5–7 minutes)

-Key points to hit on the whiteboard:
+Key points to hit explicitly:

-3. Fail-open as default — for abuse protection, blocking legitimate users is worse than letting some abuse through (articulate why before the interviewer asks)
+3. Fail-open as default — for abuse protection, blocking legitimate users is worse than letting some abuse through

 4. Config store separate from enforcement — policy changes propagate asynchronously, not in the hot path